 27700.
-Mathematical Logic I. (=CMSC 27700) PQ: MATH 25400 or 25700.
+Mathematical Logic I. (=CMSC 27700) PQ: MATH 25400 or 25700; open to students who are majoring in computer science who have taken CMSC 15400 along with MATH 16300 or MATH 19900.
 This course introduces mathematical logic.
 Topics include propositional and predicate logic and the syntactic notion of proof versus the semantic notion of truth (e.g., soundness, completeness).
 We also discuss the Gödel completeness theorem, the compactness theorem, and applications of compactness to algebraic problems.
 Autumn.